AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Model inference using AOT inductor
 * The AOT inductor model compilation can result in the reduction in the initial inference start time i.e. the inference cold start can be reduced significantly
-* The following table shows the starting inference time speedup with AOT inductor model compilation for the ConvNextV2-Tiny-DeepLabV3+ model
+* The following table shows the starting inference time speedup with AOT inductor model compilation for the ConvNextV2-Tiny-DeepLabV3+ model.
+It can be clearly observed that AOT inductor compiled model reduced the starting inference time by a significant amount

 | Model method | Starting [first, second data samples] inference time (milli sec.) | Avg. inference time [other data samples] (milli sec.) |
 | ------------ | ------------------------------------ | ---------------|